aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `brew install php`

 After running this command latest version of php (7.3 at this time ) will be installed.

+The latest version of php will be installed at:

+`usr/local/Cellar/php/7.3.5`

+brew will create the following symlinks to the installation directory as well:

+`/usr/locl/opt/php -> usr/local/Cellar/php/7.3.5`
+`/usr/locl/opt/php@7.3 -> usr/local/Cellar/php/7.3.5`

+Note that both /usr/locl/opt/php and /usr/locl/opt/php@7.3 reference the same installation.

+> The symlinks above will not be relevent to this article but I mentioned them here FYI in any case.

+The following symlinks that reference the php binaries are also created by brew in the /usr/local/sbin/ and /usr/local/bin/ directories:

+# in /usr/local/sbin/
+php-fpm -> ../Cellar/php/7.3.5/sbin/php-fpm

+# in /usr/local/bin/
+php -> ../Cellar/php/7.3.5/bin/php
+pecl -> ../Cellar/php/7.3.5/bin/pecl
+pear -> ../Cellar/php/7.3.5/bin/pear
+peardev -> ../Cellar/php/7.3.5/bin/peardev
+phar -> ../Cellar/php/7.3.5/bin/phar
+phar.phar -> ../Cellar/php/7.3.5/bin/phar.phar
+php-cgi -> ../Cellar/php/7.3.5/bin/php-cgi
+php-config -> ../Cellar/php/7.3.5/bin/php-config
+hpdbg -> ../Cellar/php/7.3.5/bin/phpdbg
+phpize -> ../Cellar/php/7.3.5/bin/phpize

-Run the following command to verify.
+You can run the following command to verify the current php version.

 `php -v`